BaiqingL/CS655-TCP-Comparison/README.md

 #### Automated script:

 The script `run_game.sh` will run the game automatically.
 It will ask the user to input all hosts and ports of their machines corresponding to the functions the machines are providing.
 Ensure these are correct before proceeding.
-The script will then run the game servers, clients and view servers and clients automatically.
+The script will then run the game and view clients automatically.

 First, run ViewServer and GameServer on their respective nodes: